Parent Support Groups (SEND)

 Carers Bucks is an independent charity supporting family carers of all ages, including young carers living in Buckinghamshire.

 Clearly Speaking Specialist Children and Family Support Services offer many services which can be accessed by children and young people who have any level of special needs and/or disabilities and their families.

-CONTACT - If there is no specific parent support group locally, Contact a Family (a UK wide charity providing advice, information and support to all parents of all disabled children), can put you in contact with a family whose child has the same diagnosis as your child.
+CONTACT - If there is no specific parent support group locally, Contact (a UK wide charity providing advice, information, and support to all parents of all disabled children), can put you in contact with a family whose child has the same diagnosis as your child.

 Autism, Aspergers and ADHD

 - The Autism "Toolbox" brings together advice, local support, services, activities and resources relating to autism.
 The name toolbox has been chosen to reflect that anyone, with or without an autism diagnosis, parents and professionals can make use of this information which covers various topics.

 - The Child Brain Injury Trust supports children and young people with acquired brain injury (an injury or accident that has happened to the brain after birth), their families and professionals involved with them.

 - Families with a child with Down’s Syndrome are invited to join the South Buckinghamshire parent support group, or the North Bucks Downs Syndrome Group.